Bisrat-19/csv-sales-processor/README.md

 npm run dev
 ```

 The server listens on port 3000 by default.
-Environment variables can be set using a `.env` file in `backend/` (see below).
+Environment variables can be set using a `.env.` file in `backend/` (see below).

 ## How to test